CloudLabsAI-Azure/openai-end-to-end-baseline/docs/Instructions/Labs/00-GettingStarted-V2.md

 ## Let's Get Started with Azure Portal

-1. On your virtual machine, click on the Azure Portal icon as shown below<br>:
+1. On your virtual machine, click on the Azure Portal icon as shown below:<br>

    ![Launch Azure Portal](../media/sc900-image(1).png)

-2. You will see the **Sign into Microsoft Azure** tab.
+2. You will see the **Sign in to continue to Microsoft Azure** tab.
 Here, enter your credentials:<br>

    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>